Swap Shop

 Validation

-Usability testing was conducted using task-based scenarios to evaluate user flows with 10 participants from the target demographic.
+Usability testing was conducted using task-based scenarios to evaluate the app's main user flows with 10 participants from the target demographic using a Figma prototype of the app.

 Key Findings